zarr-developers/governance/CORE_DEV_GUIDE.md

 ## Offboarding Core Members

-Core developers are expected to make regular contributions to the project.
-Core developers can choose to become emeritus core developers and suspend their approval and voting rights until they become active again.
-If a core developer becomes inactive in the project for a period of one year, they may be removed or classified as emeritus by the core developer team with a majority vote vote.
+Core developers are expected to regularly participate in the project.
+Participation is defined as any of the following activities: contributions to the project's source code or documentation, engagement in discussions on the project's issue tracker, code reviews, and user support.
+Core developers may choose to become emeritus core developers and suspend their approval and voting rights until they become active again.
+If a core developer becomes inactive in the project for a period of one year, they may be removed or classified as emeritus by the core developer team with a majority vote.

 ## Contribute To This Guide!